 Impact of Breach

-• Criminal Record: A breach resulting in a conviction can lead to a criminal record, which may have long-term impacts on your employment and travel opportunities.
+• Criminal Record: A breach resulting in a conviction can lead to a criminal record.
+As a result, it may have long-term impacts on your employment and travel opportunities.

-• Family Relations: Breaching an AVO can also strain family relationships, particularly if the order involves restrictions on contact with loved ones, including children.
+• Family Relations: Breaching an AVO can also strain family relationships, particularly if the order restricts contact with loved ones, including children.

 Catron Simmons Lawyers can provide comprehensive legal advice and representation to assist you in navigating AVO compliance, understanding your rights, and defending against any allegations of contravening an AVO.

-For more information or to seek legal advice, contact us for a consultation to discuss your situation and ensure your rights are protected.
+For more information or to seek legal advice, contact us for a consultation to discuss your situation and protect your rights.

 Need legal advice?
 Catron Simmons can help.